 Introduction

 Coronary artery disease (CAD) and peripheral artery disease (PAD) are common comorbidities, occurring up to 30% of patients with atrial fibrillation (AF) [Inohara, Pastori].
-Previous studies have shown that the coexistence of PAD with CAD increases the risk of cardiovascular events and mortality among AF patients [Pastori2016, Nielsen].
-As the presence of vascular disease is included in the guideline-recommended thromboembolic stratification scheme (CHA2DS2-VASc score) and current European Society of Cardiology (ESC) guidelines recommend oral anticoagulation (OAC) in AF patients even with only one stroke risk factor (class IIa recommendations), most of the patients with AF and CAD and/or PAD are eligible for anticoagulant therapy [Kirchof].
+The coexistence of PAD with CAD increases the risk of cardiovascular events and mortality among AF patients [Pastori2016, Nielsen].
+As the presence of vascular disease is included in the guideline-recommended thromboembolic risk stratification (CHA2DS2-VASc score) and current European Society of Cardiology (ESC) guidelines recommend that oral anticoagulation (OAC) should be considered in AF patients even with only one non-sex stroke risk factor (Class IIa recommendations), most of the patients with AF and CAD and/or PAD are eligible for anticoagulant therapy [Kirchof].

 Despite increasing data from clinical trials, the selection of the optimal anticoagulant strategy for an individual patient with AF and vascular disease remains difficult and requires a balance between the risk of thromboembolic events and the risk of hemorrhagic complications.
-A more accurate knowledge of the effects of CAD and/or PAD on the long-term survival of patients with AF and the analysis of antithrombotic regimens in this population can significantly improve therapy delivery.

 The EURObservational Research Programme Atrial Fibrillation (EORP-AF) General Long-Term Registry is a prospective multi-national survey conducted by the ESC in 250 centers from 27 European countries to determine clinical features, treatment patterns, and outcomes among patients with AF managed by cardiologists [Boriani].

-The objective of the presented study was to analyze Polish part of EORP-AF General Long-Term Registry.
-We aimed to (1) compare patients’ characteristics, treatment patterns and clinical outcomes between AF patients with and without concomitant vascular disease and describe vascular disease-associated risk factors, (2) establish the relationship of vascular disease and associated treatment patterns on adverse events in AF.
+The objective of the present study was to analyze Polish part of EORP-AF General Long-Term Registry.
+We aimed to (1) define the prevalence of vascular disease (VD; ie. coronary (CAD) and/or peripheral artery disease (PAD)) in patients with atrial fibrillation (AF) and describe its associated risk factors; and (2) establish the relationship of VD and associated treatment patterns on adverse events in AF.

 Methods